Porsche 911 RSR: Porsche 991 RSR

 For the 2016 season, new GTE regulations came into force, which were intended to improve driver safety and increase the performance of the vehicles.
 This should set the GTE vehicles apart from the GT3 vehicles, which with less downforce but higher top speed were sometimes faster than the more complex GTE vehicles.
 This occurred particularly in the United SportsCar Championship, in which both GTE vehicles in the GTLM class and GT3 vehicles in the GTD class were eligible to compete.
 The performance of the GTE vehicles was achieved through an engine output that was around 20 hp higher and at the same time 15 kg less weight.
 The manufacturers were also given greater freedom in terms of aerodynamic design.
 The dimensions of the series vehicles no longer had to be adhered to so strictly.
 This meant that the vehicle-specific special permits (waivers) should be abolished.
 In terms of the balance of performance, the vehicles should continue to be on a similar level.

 At Porsche, the existing 911 RSR was first adapted to the new rules in 2016.
 The rear wing was mounted higher and further back.
 However, this vehicle was unable to fully exploit the freedom of the new regulations, which is why it was inferior to the Ford GT and Ferrari 488 in the 2016 season.

 For the 2017 season, Porsche presented a newly developed 911 RSR.
 The chassis, body structure, aerodynamic concept, engine and transmission were completely redesigned.
-The engine-gearbox unit was reversed, transforming the 911 from a rear-engined to a mid-engined racing car.
+The engine-gearbox unit was reversed, transforming the 911 from a rear-engined and RWD to a mid-engined racing car.
 For traditional reasons, Porsche itself described the installation position as the engine in front of the rear axle, which the Porsche 911 GT1 already had.
 This enabled two decisive advantages to be gained: firstly, the weight distribution was improved, which benefits tire use, and secondly, there was space for the larger rear diffuser permitted in the new GTE regulations.
 Since the gearbox now installed in the rear was flatter than the engine, the rear diffuser could be wider and, above all, higher.
 To further improve the aerodynamic efficiency, the mounting of the rear wing was moved to the top of the rear wing blade in order to eliminate interfering contours and to improve the interaction between diffuser and rear wing.